isomerpages/mlaw-corp/news/speeches/_posts/2017-09-28-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Ministry-of-Finance-and-Ministry-of-Law-at-the-Launch-of-Law-Awareness-Week-at-CDC-2017-and-Memorandum-of-Understanding-Signing-Ceremony-28-Sep-2017.md

 ---
-layout: post
-title: "Speech by Ms Indranee Rajah, Senior Minister of State for Ministry of Finance and Ministry of Law, at the Launch of Law Awareness Week @CDC 2017 and Memorandum of Understanding Signing Ceremony, 28 Sep 2017"
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Ministry of Finance and Ministry of Law, at the Launch of Law Awareness Week @CDC 2017 and Memorandum of Understanding Signing Ceremony, 28 Sep 2017'
 permalink: /news/speeches/speech-by-ms-indranee-rajah--senior-minister-of-state-for-minist
 breadcrumb: Speeches
-collection_name: news

 ---

 28 Sep 2017 Posted in [Speeches](/news/speeches)